Best commuter bike helmets: The best helmets we've tested for urban riding

 Should I prioritise visibility?

-If you often ride in dark conditions, look for a helmet with inbuilt lights, and be sure to check out our guide to the best bike lights for extra visibility.
+If you often ride in dark conditions, look for a helmet with built-in lights, and be sure to check out our guide to the best bike lights for extra visibility.

 What if I'm riding an electric bike?

-The Dutch NTA 8776 testing standard is designed to take account of the different safety needs for an e-bike helmet.
-Although not mandatory, if you are riding an electric bike for commuting it's worth checking out our list of the best e-bike helmets.
+The Dutch NTA 8776 testing standard is designed to take into account the different safety needs for an e-bike helmet.
+Although not mandatory, if you are riding an electric bike for commuting, it's worth checking out our list of the best e-bike helmets.
 There are some products featured in this post that you'll find there too.

 You'll also probably not be putting out so much effort, so the considerations regarding ventilation mentioned above will be even more significant.

-How do we test the best commuter bike helmets?
+How we test the best commuter bike helmets?

 I'm lucky enough to report that I can't tell you what it's like to sustain an impact in any of the helmets here.
 That said, I've tested each of these helmets by riding with them extensively.
 There's more detail in this post on how we test.